My Glowing Up Journey - Part 1

 It took me over 10 years to finally understand this, but I am more interested in how good I feel than how good I look.
 Feeling good comes from the inside, and I derive that feeling from being healthy, fit .
 Once I decided that those were my core principles, everything else I do is thus aligned to that.

-part of the journey is important because if you don't know what you are
+This part of the journey is important because if you don't know what you are "glowing up" for, then you will be bleeding a lot of money only to still be as dissatisfied as before.

 Comments